-- deliverables and benchmarks will be the main tools for assessing project implementation progress and whether project results are being achieved. - 36.
+- 33. The project will follow UNEP standard monitoring, reporting and evaluation processes and procedures.
+Reporting requirements and templates are an integral part of the UNEP legal instrument to be signed by the executing agency and UNEP.
+The project M&E plan for the costed M&E and the plan is consistent with the GEF Monitoring and Evaluation policy.
+The Project Results Framework presented includes SMART indicators for each expected outcome as well as end-of-project targets.
+These indicators along with the key deliverables and benchmarks will be the main tools for assessing project implementation progress and whether project results are being achieved. - 34.
 The M&E plan will be reviewed and revised as necessary during the project inception workshop to ensure project stakeholders understand their roles and responsibilities vis-à-vis project monitoring and evaluation.
 Indicators and their means of verification may also be fine-tuned at the kick-off meeting.
 Day-to-day project monitoring is the responsibility of the project management team but other project partners will have responsibilities to collect specific information to track the indicators.
 It is the responsibility of the Project Manager to inform UNEP of any delays or difficulties faced during implementation so that the appropriate support or corrective measures can be adopted in a timely fashion.
-Monitoring remains one of the main tasks of PISLM support to the Dominica Government in this process, while evaluation will not be undertaken at a significant level.
-PISLM will ensure the monitoring activities on a regular basis and provide all information requested by project partners and independent evaluators. - 37.
+Monitoring remains one of the main tasks of UNEP ROE support to fYR of Macedonia's Ministry of Environment and Physical Planning in this process, while evaluation will be undertaken by the Ministry and UNEP at appropriate levels.
+UNEP ROE will assist the executing agency in monitoring activities on a regular basis and provide all information requested by project partners and independent evaluators. - 35.
 The UNCCD National Focal Point will chair the NCB, ensure daily supervision of the project, and consultants, ensure necessary involvement of stakeholders, hired in the project implementation, coordinate the preparation of the report also participating as a an active member of the drafting team.
 He will receive periodic reports on progress and will make recommendations to UNEP concerning the need to revise any aspects of the Results Framework or the M&E plan.
-Project oversight to ensure that the project meets UNEP and GEF policies and procedures is the responsibility of the Task Manager in UNEP/DEPI.
-The Task Manager will also review the quality of draft project outputs, provide feedback to the project partners, and establish peer review procedures to ensure adequate quality of scientific and technical outputs and publications. - 38.
-Project supervision will take an adaptive management approach.
+Project oversight to ensure that the project meets UNEP and GEF policies and procedures is the responsibility of the Task Manager in UNEP-GEF.
+The Task Manager will also review the quality of draft project outputs, provide feedback to the project partners, and establish peer review procedures particularly with UNCCD technical units, to ensure adequate quality of scientific and technical outputs and publications.
+36. Project supervision will take an adaptive management approach.
 The Task Manager will develop a project supervision plan at the inception of the project which will be communicated to the project partners during the kick-off meeting.
 The emphasis of the Task Manager supervision will be on outcome monitoring but without neglecting project financial management and implementation monitoring.
 Progress vis-à-vis delivering the agreed project global environmental benefits will be assessed with the UNCCD Focal Point at agreed intervals.
-Project risks and assumptions will be regularly monitored both by project partners and UNEP.
+Project risks and assumptions will be regularly monitored both by project partners and UNED.
+The quality of project monitoring. both by project partners and UNEP.
 The quality of project monitoring and evaluation will also be reviewed and rated as part of the reporting process.
 Key financial parameters will be monitored quarterly to ensure cost-effective use of financial resources.

-F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE
+F. EXPLAIN THE DEVIATIONS FROM TYPICAL COST RANGES (WHERE APPLICABLE): N/A